manicdon7/manikandan05/README.md

 # Hey there! 👋 I'm Manikandan

 Welcome to my digital playground!
-This is where I showcase my journey as a full-stack developer who loves turning coffee into code and ideas into reality.
+This is where I showcase my journey as a developer who loves turning coffee into code and ideas into reality.

 ## What's This All About? 🤔